LightTab2/RPN-Calculator/README.md

 <img src="RPN.jpg" alt="There should be an app screenshot" style="width:50%;"/>

-Reverse Polish Notation with operations history.
-Swipe left on stack display to undo, swipe right to redo.
+[Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator with operations history.
+Swipe right to undo, swipe left on stack display to redo.